-Pioneering researchers are finding astonishing evidence that tiny gut microbes may hold the key to preventing – or even curing – asthma and food allergies.
-Here’s why they say it’s time we learn to love our bacteria.
-First published in Allergic Living magazine; to subscribe click here.
+Researchers are finding astonishing evidence that tiny gut microbes may hold the key to preventing – or even curing – asthma and food allergies.
+Here’s why it’s time we learn to love our bacteria.

 If you think you can escape microbes in your own life, think again: the human body contains trillions of bacterial cells – most of which reside in your gut.
 For every one of your human genes, there are roughly 100 bacterial genes; some estimates are as high as 500.